-- Graduate Department of Counseling application form and application fee - One official transcript from all colleges or universities attended - Two references (forms provided in the application materials) - Complete the Miller Analogies Test
+- Graduate Department of Counseling application form and application fee - · One official transcript from all colleges or universities attended - · Two references (forms provided in the application materials) - Complete the Miller Analogies Test course work identified by the Graduate Department of Counseling faculty committee.

-Applicants to the Continuing School Psychology Licensure Preparation Program must have completed the course work identified under the Education Specialist in School Psychology program and any additional course work identified by the Graduate Department of Counseling faculty committee.
 Alternatively, the applicant must have completed, in Oregon or another U.S. jurisdiction, an initial graduate program in school psychology at an institution approved by TSPC.

+Applicants to the Continuing School Psychology Licensure Preparation Program must have completed the course work identified under the Education Specialist in School Psychology program and any additional